askrht/drocker/Readme.md

 The instructions below have been tested on Ubuntu 16.04.
 Adapt them as required for your own OS.

-Use this convenient wrapper to maintain a versioned infrastructure for your RStudio projects.
+Use this convenient wrapper to maintain and to share a versioned infrastructure for your RStudio projects.

-`but it works on my machine` is history.
+No more *... but it works on my machine*.

 `/docs/collectl.Rmd` shows how to share large data files using Google Sheets, free storage.